Microbiods/HE2Gene/README.md

 ## Single patch prediction

-To perform gene inference based on single spot patch, run
+Single patch prediction are based on HE2Gene-Base, to perform gene inference based on single spot patches, put your patches image into the data/exp folder and then run
 ```sh
 python3 ./src/patch_pred.py
 ```